Respond • Recover • Protect

 How to avoid it

-• Be skeptical of guaranteed or unusually high returns.
+• Be skeptical of guaranteed returns or pressure to act immediately.

 If you fell for it